-Imelda May, who released 11 Past the Hour last year, very recently took centre stage at Valencia’s Deleste Festival.
+Imelda May took centre stage at Valencia’s Deleste Festival last summer.
 The prominent Irish singer, who incorporates elements of rock and jazz in her work, kindly sat down to answer some questions in an exclusive interview for ‘24/7 Valencia’.
 The interview no doubt conveys her strong creative presence and perceptive nature, as she delves into questions regarding both her recent works and early musical influences.

 IMELDA MAY: So, 11:11… I kept seeing this number everywhere for a while.
 It made me curious, and it made me investigate.
 It’s a very interesting number and is a calling, apparently, from the spirits to open up the universe to you; it invites you to learn more and expand your mind and your experiences.
 So, I accepted the invitation.
 I began to write, and it seemed to all fall into place – it made sense to me.
 It is a silly little coincidence, really, that I got the ’11 Past the Hour’ title of the album made into a piece of artwork.
 It’s a neon light for the front of the album cover.
 I didn’t want to superimpose it onto the album later, you know?
 I wanted it to actually physically be a title that existed in the world, so I got it made and I put it beside me in the bed.
 The cover of the album is a picture that I took myself in the mirror.
 The ’11 Past the Hour’ title, if you look in the headboard of my bed, you can see that it’s reflected.
 And it reflects the number ‘11’, so it again becomes the number 11:11.
 So, it feels as though it’s meant to be.
 It symbolises openness, learning, truth and honesty.
 I wrote very honestly on this album about love, life, sensuality and connections.

 Do you have a favourite track on the album, and why?